Who Was Hatshepsut?

-Born circa 1508 B.C., Queen Hatshepsut reigned over Egypt for more than 20 years.
-She served as queen alongside her husband, Thutmose II, but after his death claimed the role of pharaoh while acting as regent to her nephew, Thutmose III.
-She reigned peaceably, building temples and monuments, resulting in the flourish of Egypt.
+Beginning in 1478 B.C., Queen Hatshepsut reigned over Egypt for more than 20 years.
+She served as queen alongside her husband, Thutmose II, but after his death, claimed the role of pharaoh while acting as regent to her step-son, Thutmose III.
+She reigned peaceably, building temples and monuments, resulting in the flourishing of Egypt.
 After her death, Thutmose III erased her inscriptions and tried to eradicate her memory.

 She began having herself depicted in the traditional king’s kilt and crown, along with a fake beard and male body.
 This was not an attempt to trick people into thinking she was male; rather, since there were no words or images to portray a woman with this status, it was a way of asserting her authority.